A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The system

-Now we prove the if part of the first assertion along with the second assertion.
-We derive the equation of trajectory assuming $\tilde s_0 >0$, which in turn implies $\tilde s>0$ for all $t>0$ as long as the solutions to \eqref{qtildessys} exist.
-Dividing \eqref{qtildesode} by \eqref{tildesode} we have the following,
+Next, we establish the ``if" part of the first assertion and derive the trajectory equations (the second assertion).
+Assume $\tilde s_0 >0$.
+Then $\tilde s(t)>0$ for all $t>0$ as long as the solution exists.
+Dividing \eqref{qtildesode} by \eqref{tildesode} yields